 Creepy Critters of Calico

-A new addition to Knott’s Spooky Farm this year is Creepy Critters of Calico located right in the middle of Ghost Town.
-Vistors are invited to meet Stanley Scarecrow and get up close and personal with a wide variety of creepy critters in the Livery Stable, including a real rat!
+Back again this year at Knott’s Spooky Farm is Creepy Critters of Calico located right in the middle of Ghost Town.
+Vistors are invited to meet Stanley Scarecrow and get up close and personal with a wide variety of creepy critters in the Livery Stable, including horses, turtles, a donkey and rats!
+Eek!

-After trick-or-treating around Ghost Town, Field Trip Girl and I spent some time in the newly remodeled Camp Snoopy.
+After trick-or-treating around Ghost Town, the girls and I spent some time in Camp Snoopy.
 We went on several rides including The Grand Sierra Railroad, which takes riders on an adventure to find Camp Spooky and the Peanuts Gang.
-We also saw their newly added 2D & 3D Halloween Themed characters and effects.
+We also saw the festive 2D & 3D Halloween Themed characters and effects.

-Then we sat down and watched the “The Monsters are Coming, Charlie Brown” show at the Camp Spooky Theatre.
-At other points during the day, children are welcome to show off their best Halloween costumes and join members of the Peanuts Gang in a Peanuts Dance Party.
-How fun!
+Then we sat down and watched the “The Monsters are Coming, Charlie Brown” show at the Camp Spooky Theatre, a show where the audience is invited to join in singing and dancing to classic Halloween songs.
+At other points during the day, children are welcome to enter and show off their best costumes in the Peanuts Costume Contest.
+Snoopy, Lucy, and Charlie Brown all pick their favorite costumes, so you have three chances to win.

 Timber Mountain Log Ride Halloween Hootenanny

-While Field Trip Girl and I were at Camp Snoopy, Field Trip Boy and his dad went on the seasonal Timber Mountain Log Ride.
-Every year the citizens of the Timber Mountain invite the mysterious creatives that live out in the woods and caverns of the area to join them as they celebrate the season at the Halloween Hootenanny.
-The ride’s interior features new fun surprises as guests venture past the Calico Coffin Creeper band, the Green Witch and splash down Skull Mountain through a labyrith of jack-o-lanterns.
+While the girls and I were at Camp Snoopy, Field Trip Boy and his dad went on the seasonal Timber Mountain Log Ride.
+Every year, the citizens of the Timber Mountain invite the mysterious creatives that live out in the woods and caverns of the area to join them as they celebrate the season at the Halloween Hootenanny.
+The ride’s interior features fun surprises as guests venture past the Calico Coffin Creeper band, the Green Witch and splash down Skull Mountain through a labyrith of jack-o-lanterns.

-Once “The Monsters are Coming, Charlie Brown” show was over, we met back up with Field Trip Boy and his father, and visited the Ghost Town Pumpkin Patch.
-Here, my kids were able to paint their own pumpkins for a nominal price.
+Later that afternoon, we met back up with Field Trip Boy and his father, and visited Linus Van Pelt’s Great Pumpkin Patch in Calico Park.
+Here, the kids were able to do complimentary arts and crafts with their friends, paint their own pumpkins and decorate two pumpkin shaped sugar cookies with frosting and sprinkles for a nominal fee.

-There are also several photo backgrounds throughout the Ghost Town Pumpkin Patch where parents can stop and take classic Halloween pictures of their kids.
+There are also several photo backgrounds throughout the pumpkin patch where parents can stop and take classic Halloween pictures of their kids.
 They make great holiday photos too.
+Linus is also on hand to take photos and help pick out the perfect pumpkin!

 Dia de los Muertos